ErenEmreK/create_subtitles/README.md

 ```

 ## Usage
-Most basic usage requires only a video/audio file to create captions for.
+Most basic usage requires only a video/audio file to create captions for:
 ```python
 create_subtitles.py path/to/video.mkv
 ```